Make Your Case Matter with an Experienced Attorney

 If you have been the victim of a surgical error or a wrong site surgery in Maryland, Virginia, or Washington D.C., please contact the Law Offices of Maryland Medical Malpractice Attorney Stuart L. Plotnick today to schedule a free case evaluation with one of our experienced Maryland medical malpractice attorneys.

 When a patient suffers injury at the hands of a healthcare professional - because of error, negligence, or some other form of medical malpractice - the doctor and the hospital in which the patient received their care can potentially be held responsible for the victim's injuries.
-Hospitals have a duty to keep patients safe and serve their needs, but too many times, patients become vulnerable to harm because the hospital fails to adhere to important safety protocols e.g. infections
+Hospitals have a duty to keep patients safe and serve their needs, but too many times, patients become vulnerable to harm such as infection because the hospital fails to adhere to important safety protocols.

-If you or one of your loved ones has been injured or had an injury or illness aggravated because of a hospital error, our experienced Rockville medical malpractice lawyers at the Law Offices of Stuart L. Plotnick can help you understand your rights and legal options.
+If you or one of your loved ones has been injured or had an injury or illness aggravated because of a hospital error, our experienced Rockville medical malpractice lawyer, Stuart L. Plotnick can help you understand your rights and legal options.
 Contact us today to schedule a free case evaluation.

 Causes of Hospital Errors